 - 4.5 miles

 - 750 feet of elevation

-To get to the island, you must book a ride with Island Packers and take the 1-hour trip across the channel; you can read more about that here.
+To get to the island, you must book a ride with Island Packers and take the 1 hour trip across the channel; you can read more about that here.
 Once you get to the island, the trail leaves from Scorpion Beach, right near where you docked.

-I recommend hiking this trail clockwise, as it would be brutal to do the climb out of Scorpion Canyon since it is even hard going downhill.
-About a tenth of a mile from where the boat docks, you will take the trail for Smugglers Cove which has the large windmill by the trailhead.
+I recommend hiking this trail clockwise, as it would be brutal to do the climb out of Scorpion Canyon since it is hard even going downhill.
+About a tenth of a mile from where the boat docks, you will take the trail for Smugglers Cove, which has the large windmill by the trailhead.

 This trail gains elevation immediately as it climbs out of the cove and starts to head back into the island.